rakudola/5ming/old versions/README.md

 # Changelog
 NOTE: minor update (change in last number in software number) changes were largely not recorded before 2019/12/2

+## v2.4.0
+2019/12/2
+- plot_math functional, but only works for 2 conditions w/ 4 replicates each right now
+- I spent a week debugging plot_math.
+It gets its own update.

 ## v2.3.0
 2019/11/18
 - Iterative functions now working